kunaiix/CaptchaCrackr/README.md

 # CaptchaCrackr
-A python program which can solve captcha images.
+A python program which can solve captcha images using a custom developed machine learning model.

 Made using Tensorflow, Keras, Keras-OCR and Numpy.
 The model is trained using a captcha image dataset from [https://github.com/AakashKumarNain/CaptchaCracker].